MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 Initialization
 --------------

-The Low Level MicroEJ core engine API deals with two objects: the structure that represents the platform, and the RTOS task that runs the platform.
+The Low Level MicroEJ Core Engine API deals with two objects: the structure that represents the platform, and the RTOS task that runs the platform.
 Two callbacks allow engineers to interact with the initialization of both objects: